mkp170791/numpy/doc/source/reference/random/bit_generators/index.rst

 We default to using a 128-bit integer using entropy gathered from the OS.
-This is a good amount of entropy to initialize all of the generators that we have in numpy.
+This is a good amount of entropy to initialize all of the generators that we have in numpy_demo.
 We do not recommend using small seeds below 32 bits for general use.
 Using just a small set of seeds to instantiate larger state spaces means that there are some initial states that are impossible to reach.
 This creates some biases if everyone uses such values.